TheDauertoter/Wrangling_IU/README.md

 Task 1.3 - Tidy Up your Data

 The Repo contains the .py File which is the code for the Task.
 To start, just clone the repo to a folder of your choice, install the requirements and create an enviroment.

-To start, jst activate the cleaning.py
+To start - activate cleaning.py

 raw_data - raw data of the coffe beans set as .xlxs